mdcatapult/aurac-web-plugin/README.md

 ## Running NER on a web page

-The plugin runs Leadmine over a web page in a Chrome or Firefox browser, logging the result.
+The plugin runs an NER tool over a web page in a Chrome or Firefox browser, and highlights any matches.  .
 Once the extension is loaded you will see the following icon:

 ![image](src/assets/head-brains.icon.48.png)